serverlessworkflow/specification/dsl-reference.md

         at: index
       while: .vet != null
       do:
+        - checkFleas:
             listen:
               to:
                 one:
                   with:
                     type: com.fake.petclinic.pets.checkup.completed.v2
               output:
                 to: '.pets + [{ "id": $pet.id }]'
 ```

 #### Listen